bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/schedule.md

-### Week 7:
+### Week 7: Divide-and-conquer

 _Oct 13-15 (note: fall break on 10/11, 10/12)_

-What do you do when you encounter a new problem and you don't know how to start it?
+What do you do when you encounter a new problem and you don't know how to start?
 Coming up with solutions is both an art and a science, and although there are no recipes, there are some techniques that come up frequently.
 By now you have some practice, and you perhaps noticed that some of the problems have similar solutions.
-We'll spend the next 3 weeks looking at more problems,  grouped by the technique used to solve them.
+We'll spend the next three weeks looking at more problems,  grouped by the technique used to solve them.

-This week we introduce a  technique called divide-and-conquer.
-In fact, you already saw this technique at work in Mergesort.
-This week we give more examples of problems solved via divide-and-conquer, including the famous Strassen's matrix multiplication algorithm.
+This week we introduce a  technique called __divide-and-conquer__.
+In fact you already saw this technique at work in Mergesort.
+This week we give more examples of problems that can be  solved via divide-and-conquer, including the famous Strassen's matrix multiplication algorithm.

 __Objectives:__ By the end of this  week you should be able to:
 * Understand how  D&C works in general